 Individual members are known as Associates, and are people at UCT who actively engage with ACDI through research, teaching, student supervision or other activities.
 Associates may or may not be jointly-affiliated to an institutional member.
 Associates will have research and teaching interests that overlap substantially with the ACDI intellectual domains.

-Designation: Associate Professor, Department of Environmental & Geographical Science, UCT
+Designation: Associate Professor, Department of Environmental & Geographical Science, UCT; SARChI Chair in Ocean & Atmospheric Modelling

 Expertise: African climate variability and change; landcover - climate linkages